wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.2 =
+* New: Added a text area to the Support tab which contains all of the plugin settings and site info for easier troubleshooting
+* New: You can now set the number of Facebook posts to '0' if you just want to show the Facebook Like box widget and no posts
+* Tweak: If the user doesn't add a unit to the width, height or padding then automatically add 'px'
+* Tweak: Added social media sharing links to the bottom of the settings page and an option to add a credit link to the bottom of the feed
+* Fix: Fixed an issue with Facebook hashtags not being linked when followed immediately by punctuation
+* Fix: When displaying a shared link if the caption is the same as the link URL then don't display it
+* Fix: Added a space before the feed header's style attribute to remove HTML validation error
+* Fix: Prefixed the 'top' and 'bottom' classes used on the Facebook Like box to prevent CSS conflicts
+* Fix: Fixed an issue with the link color not being applied to Facebook hashtag links

 = 2.1.3 =
 * Fix: Fixed an issue with the Facebook Access Token used in the plugin hitting its request limit